sherlockode/advanced-content-bundle/README.md

 * tools.xml : Routes for tooling pages, like import/export
 * content.xml : Utility routes for editing contents
+* page_meta.xml : Utility routes for editing pages
 * page.xml : basic CRUD routes for Pages (demo purpose)
 * content_crud.xml : basic CRUD routes for Content (demo purpose)
-* all.xml : includes all of the above
+* all.xml : includes all the above
 * base.xml : includes tools.xml, content.xml and page_meta.xml

 The base.xml file is sufficient if you plan to manage all your CRUD operations in custom controllers